Categories with Families: Unityped, Simply Typed, and Dependently Typed: Simply-typed cwfs

 We now wish to compare cartesian categories with structure, as above, with scwfs.
-They are very similar, the main difference being that scwfs distinguish \emph{contexts} and \emph{types}; whereas cartesian categories do not have this distinction.
+They are similar, but the main difference is that scwfs distinguish \emph{contexts} and \emph{types}; whereas cartesian categories do not have this distinction.
 In particular, when constructing an scwf from a cartesian category we must recover the \emph{types} as the objects of $\C$.
-It follows that the resulting scwfs supports a finite product operation on types.
-Looking for an equivalence, we define what it means for an scwf to support finite product types and introduce a binary product type, and a unit type $\None$.
+It follows that the resulting scwfs support a finite product operation on types.
+Looking for an equivalence, we define what it means for an scwf to support finite product types and introduce a binary product type $A \times B$, and a unit type $\None$.

 \begin{definition} An \emph{$\None$-structure} on an scwf $\C$ consists of a type $\None \in \Ty$, and for each $\Gamma$ a term ${0_1} \in \Tm_\C(\Gamma, \None)$ such that for all $c \in \Tm(\Gamma, \None)$, $0_1= c$. \end{definition}